thunlp/OpenKE/README.md

     - TransE version: Knowledge graph embeddings of XLORE pre-trained by OpenKE.
 - **Application**:
     - [Knowledge-Plugin](https://github.com/THUNLP/Knowledge-Plugin)
       - An effective and efficient toolkit of plug-and-play knowledge injection for pre-trained language models.
 Knowledge-Plugin is general for all kinds of knowledge graph embeddings mentioned above.
-In the toolkit repository, we provide the example of plugging OpenKE-Wikidata embeddings into BERT.
+In the toolkit, we provide the example of plugging OpenKE-Wikidata embeddings into BERT.